SAP-samples/teched2025-DT261/exercises/ex01/README.md

 3. > When you get the error message:
    > The entity "SHOP" does not have a determination "ZZ_SETOVERALLSTATUS".
-   > This might be, because you have not activated yor BDEF yet.
+   > This might be, because you have not activated your BDEF yet.

 4. Create a new entity and select an item or change the item an existing entity,
    **but don't save your changes** so that only the draft is affected.